Horticulture 231- Landscape Plant

 (or below 60% on final ID exam)

-due at the beginning of class on the due date.
-It may be turned in
+is due at the beginning of class on the due date.
+It may be

-instructions.
-You will receive no comments or explanations
+the assignment instructions.
+You will receive no comments or

-for your grade on late homework.
-The last day to turn in late
+explanations for your grade on late homework.
+The last day to turn in

 assignments or quizzes